yy502/inkscape-laserpecker/README.md

 	* Live Preview: check
 	* the rest is up to you to poke around and figure out what's best for your image.
 5) Click "OK" button **once** and close this pop up.
 6) The vectorised image is stacked on top of your bitmap image.
-Move it away and select and delete your bitmap image underneath.
+(Optional: Move it away, and then select and delete your bitmap image underneath to avoid confusion.)
-7) It does not matter where you position the vectorised image, as long as its size is within 100x100.
+7) It does not matter where you position the vectorised graphics, as long as its size is within 100mm x 100mm.
 Use the W and H values displayed in the tool bar to help scale your graphics.
 8) Select all of your shapes if you have more than one.
 They do not have to be grouped.
 Now, just in case, double convert them to path from "Path" > "Object to Path".
 9) "Extensions" > "LaserPecker" > "LaserPecker Gcode Generator"
 10) Fill in the values as prompted and click "Apply" to generator Gcode.